80th Illinois Infantry Regiment: Battle of Perryville

 In its first principal action of the war the regiment participated in the Battle of Perryville (also known as the Battle of Chaplin Hills) and suffered extensive casualties.
 The group set out from Louisville on 1 October 1862 under the direction of Maj.
 Gen. Don Carlos Buell and marched in pursuit of Confederate Gen. Braxton Bragg, passing through Taylorville, Bloomfield and Mackville before engaging in the Battle of Perryville on 8 October 1862.
 The 80th Illinois fell under the command of Brig.
 Gen. William R. Terrill (33rd Brigade) and Brig.
 Gen. James S. Jackson (10th Division).
 Both Terrill and Jackson were ultimately killed in the battle.

 The 33rd Brigade, including the 80th Illinois, were initially charged with guarding the artillery, called Parsons' battery, on the Open Knob, a prominent hill on the northern end of the battlefield facing the Confederate's right flank.
 After some Confederate infantry snuck up the hill undetected in the woods, Terrill ordered the 123rd Illinois to mount a bayonet charge down the hill, with the raw and outnumbered troops suffering heavy casualties.
 At about 3:00 p.m., the 80th Illinois were sent in as reinforcements and resulted in a brief stalemate.
 Eventually the group was forced to retreat to the next ridge in a disjointed manner that led to much friendly fire.

 The battle was the culmination of the Confederate Heartland Offensive (Kentucky Campaign).
 Confederate Gen. Braxton Bragg's Army of Mississippi arguably won a tactical victory, having fought aggressively and pushed his opponent back for over a mile.
 However, the battle is still considered a strategic Union victory, sometimes called the Battle for Kentucky, since Bragg withdrew to Tennessee soon thereafter.
 The Union retained control of the critical border state of Kentucky for the remainder of the war.

 Relative to the number of troops involved, the Battle of Perryville was one of the bloodiest battles of the Civil War.
 It was the largest battle fought in the state of Kentucky.
 The 80th Illinois lost 14 killed and 58 wounded, including Lieutenant Von Kemmel killed, Lieutenant Andrews mortally wounded, and Lieutenant Colonel Rodgers and Lieutenant Pace severely wounded.
-Eyewitness reports suggest that three days after the fight there was still dead bodies lying on the field.
+Eyewitness reports suggest that three days after the fight there were still dead bodies lying on the field.